AhrenFullStop/Battle-2D-eath/docs/GDD.md

 **Goal:** add visual feel to the game

 **Tasks:**
-1. We should be able to add in PNGs for playable and non playable characters as well as weapons or pickups
+1. We should be able to add in PNGs for playable and non playable characters as well as weapons, pickups, potentially rocks, trees or oceans as well.
-2. Guide the user what images are needed and where to place them
+2. Guide the user what images are needed and where to place them for easy replacement
+3. Rotation of player images is important.
-3. Ensure proper rendering and gameplay after additions
+4. Ensure proper rendering, performance and gameplay after modifications

 **Deliverable:** Game handles PNGs in place of certain entities